From old Hollywood to millennials, here’s honoring the best actors, that have stood the test of time and cemented a place in film history.

-Charles Laughton is one of the most uncanny star actors in the history of cinema.
+Charles Laughton is one of the most uncanny star actors in film history.
 Laughton’s overweight physicality including his plump, round face didn’t conform to the notions of a star’s physical attractiveness.
-Yet the supremely talented Laughton played a wide variety of character roles where he was both subtly expressive as well as greatly dramatic.
+Yet the supremely talented Laughton played a wide variety of roles where he was both subtly expressive as well as greatly dramatic.

-In the 1950s, Laughton made a great comeback, playing cynical and unsympathetic characters with his usual expressionistic style.
+In the 1950s, the English actor made a great comeback, playing cynical and unsympathetic characters with his usual expressionistic style.
 Hobson’s Choice and Witness for the Prosecution featured a couple of his most memorable roles.
 Though Laughton directed only one film in his career, Night of the Hunter (1955) happens to be one of the greatest American movies ever made.

 3. Laurence Olivier

 A master perfectionist, Laurence Olivier, along with Richardson and Gielgud formed a highly influential triumvirate that revolutionized British theatre.
 Switching to the cinemas, Olivier became a household name by playing some of literature’s most celebrated lovers — a swoon-worthy Darcy in Pride and Prejudice and a charismatic Maxim de Winter in Rebecca.